Canine Naturals Dog Food Review

 Above-average protein.
 Near-average fat.
 And near-average carbs when compared to a typical dry dog food.

 Even when you consider the protein-boosting effect of the peas and flaxseed meal, this looks like the profile of a kibble containing a moderate amount of meat.

-Canine Naturals is a plant-based dry dog food using a moderate amount of named meat meals as its main sources of animal protein, thus earning the brand 4 stars.
+Canine Naturals is a grain-inclusive dry dog food using a moderate amount of named meat meals as its main source of animal protein, thus earning the brand 4 stars.

 Has Canine Naturals Dog Food Been Recalled?